alda-lang/alda/CONTRIBUTING.md

 ```

 Of note, `alda.repl` uses `alda.now` to play the score the user is creating during the REPL session, so you could think of `alda.repl` as an `alda.now` "sample project."

-Another thing to note is that `alda.now` does not load the FluidR3 MIDI soundfont like the CLI version of Alda does by default.
-In the near future, Alda may be packaged with FluidR3 and `alda.now` could provide a simple helper method to load FluidR3.
-Currently, FluidR3 is loaded dynamically by the Alda CLI.

-If you are interested in using FluidR3 or other MIDI soundfonts with Alda in a Clojure application, you can use [`midi.soundfont`](https://github.com/daveyarwood/midi.soundfont).

 ## Testing changes